Operations of KFC by country: Japan

+Sri Lanka

+In Sri Lanka, KFC was launched in 1995 at Majestic City.
+There were 62 KFC restaurants in Sri Lanka as of April 2024.
+It is currently operated by Cargills Ceylon PLC.

 Malaysia

-Being one of its largest overseas markets, the Malaysian KFC traces its origin from January 1, 1973 from its first outlet in Jalan Tunku Abdul Rahman, Kuala Lumpur.
+Being one of its largest overseas markets, the Malaysian KFC traces its origin from January 1, 1973, from its first outlet in Jalan Tunku Abdul Rahman, Kuala Lumpur.
 In 2016, the brand has been crowned as the largest fast-food chain in Malaysia and dominating 45% of the local fast-food market shares, with its traditional rival McDonald's following in second, while its sister restaurant, Pizza Hut, spots at third place.
 By 2018, the restaurant has established a strong presence in the country, estimated to serve almost an equal proportion with the total population of Malaysia, with 25 million customers every month by its 14,000 employees.

 Additionally, the KFC chicken nuggets also trace their origin from Malaysia before being expanded to many international outlets.
 Similar to other international KFC markets, the Malaysian KFC also featuring various localized and seasonal food items in addition to the universal KFC Menu.
 The Malaysian KFC customarily offers two types of fried chicken: Original and Hot & Spicy, moreover, other types of fried chickens and food products are also being periodically introduced to the local consumers.
-Among other common year-long regional items unique to the Malaysian market includes Colonel rice (derived from the local chicken rice), rice congee, popcorn chicken (also offered in original and hot & spicy variants), wrap, cheesy potato wedges, butterscotch bun and Nasi Lemak.
+Among other common year-long regional items unique to the Malaysian market includes Colonel rice (derived from the local chicken rice), rice congee, zinger porridge, spicy nuggets, wrap, cheesy potato wedges, butterscotch bun and Nasi Lemak.
 Furthermore, being a predominantly Muslim country, all meats are slaughtered in accord to the Halal-method under the supervision of the Shariah Advisory Council and the Department of Islamic Development Malaysia.

 The KFC business design in Malaysia is generally offering a mid-range dining option to cater the predominantly middle-class Malaysian population.
 The premise is typically large in area and able to accommodate the dining culture commonly practiced among the Malaysian society, a contrast to the primarily take-out model seen in the American market.
 Many of the Malaysian KFC also operate around the clock, offering drive-through and delivery service.
 In 2012, KFC began offering food delivery in Malaysia to continue to improve its service.